ppuivif/42_COMMON_CORE/15-IRC/Readme.md

 where option_len specifies the size of the option_value (here sizeof(enable)).</br>
 The function returns -1 if it failed.

-###### set the socket to non-blocking mode :
+###### Setting the server socket to non-blocking mode :
 The server socket calls the function "accept()" when an attempt for a new incoming connection is detected by the server.</br>
-If accept() is blocking and still might freeze if something unexpected happens, the server could not check for new connections and handle multiple clients efficiently.
+If the function "accept()" is blocking and still might freeze if something unexpected happens, the server could not check for new connections and handle multiple clients efficiently.
 To avoid this situation, it is possible to set the socket to non-blocking mode.
 To do this, the function "fcntl()" will be used, as a system call, to manipulate file descriptor properties.
 Its prototype is defined as follow :
 ```C++
 #include <fcntl.h>